 The Bachelor of Arts in political science is excellent preparation for admission to and success in graduate school.
-Recent graduates have gone on to study at schools such as University of North Carolina-Chapel Hill, University of Michigan, Pennsylvania State University, Purdue University, The College of William and Mary, George Mason University, American University, Virginia Tech University, University of Illinois, University of Florida, University of Mississippi, University of San Diego, and University of Maryland.
+Recent graduates have gone on to study at schools such as University of North Carolina-Chapel Hill, University of Michigan, Pennsylvania State University, Purdue University, The College of William and Mary, George Mason University, American University, Virginia Tech University, University of Illinois, University of Florida, University of Mississippi, University of San Diego, University of California-Santa Barbara, University of Washington and University of Maryland.
 Students interested in pursuing graduate studies should consult their academic advisors to plan an appropriate course of study.